The Nest

 Tips for finding a home near the best public elementary schools in New York

-Apartment hunting is a sometimes stressful and time-consuming task, especially if you have young children to care for.
-You must find the perfect space for you and your family but ensure you live in the same zone as a highly-rated school.
+Apartment hunting is sometimes stressful and time-consuming, especially if you have young children to care for.
+You must find the perfect space for you and your family but ensure you live in the same zone as a highly-rated American school.

 NYC’s top 10 public elementary schools in NYC